 What if I can’t wait?

-If you do not have the time to make corrections, then the best approach is to consider another type of funding that will not decline you for the same reasons.
-Talk to other lenders in advance to address the decline reasons before applying.
+If you do not have the time to make corrections, then the best approach is to consider another type of funding that will not give you the same negative result.
+Talk to other lenders in advance before applying.

 Conclusion: Change a business loan decline into an approval

-Do not believe that nothing can be done after your business is declined.
-This is not true, so turn declines into approvals today.
+Do not believe that nothing can be done after your business does not get an offer.
+Reverse a business loan decline into an approval today.
 Having documentation, a strong rationale and persistence are key to turning a no into a yes.

-Sometimes the wait may be weeks, but the decline can be reversed in the end.
+Sometimes the wait may be weeks, but the result can be reversed in the end.